weka/vim-for-weka/README.md

     * Set `g:weka_logsDir` to the dir containing the log files.
 The default is `~/tmp/weka/logs`.
-    * Provide a build key as argument to fetch logs from a Bamboo/Reggie build.
+    * Provide a job key as argument to fetch logs from a Bamboo/Reggie build.
     * If the _wekaticet_ feature is set, and you are editing a ticket, running without arguments will fetch the logs of the ticket you are editing.
     * Set `g:weka_useDeka` to `1` to use `deka logs` instead of `teka logs`